sircasu/EssentialProducts/README.md

 Scenarios (Acceptance criteria)
 - Given the customer does not have connectivity
 - And there's a cache version of products
+- And the cache is less than seven days old
 - When the customer request to see the products
 - The app should display the latest products saved

+- Given the customer does not have connectivity
+- And there's a cache version of products
+- And the cache is  seven days old or more
+- When the customer request to see the products
+- The app should display an error message

 - Given the customer does not have connectivity
 - And the cache is empty